Utkarsh-cod/Spring-Core/README.md

-# 🌱 Spring Core Learning
+# 🌱 Spring Core & Spring MVC Learning

-Welcome to my Spring Core learning repository!
+Welcome to my Spring learning repository!

 This repository contains hands-on projects that I built while learning the fundamentals of the Spring Framework.
-Each project focuses on a specific Spring Core concept and demonstrates it through practical console-based applications.
+Each project focuses on a specific Spring concept and demonstrates it through practical applications.

 ---